 Norman F. Klick, Jr.

-Norman practice is dedicated to civil litigation and includes representation of healthcare professionals and providing legal counsel on issues of professional liability, insurance defense, commercial disputes and other areas of civil litigation.
-He also provides extensive consultation in risk management, conflict resolution, licensing and professional disciplinary matters, including healthcare credentialing and Medical Board disputes.
+Norman also provides legal counsel on issues of professional liability, insurance defense, commercial disputes, and other areas of civil litigation.
+He provides extensive consultation regarding risk management, conflict resolution, contract, licensing, and professional disciplinary matters, including healthcare credentialing and Medical Board disputes.
 He has successfully handled and tried to verdict medical malpractice, commercial, construction, personal injury, contract, and other cases in courts across North Carolina.
 He has represented major national corporations, closely held businesses, major medical practices, hospitals and individuals in all walks of life.

 Norman is the oldest son of his late parents, Norman and Judith Klick.
-Outside of the office, he enjoys spending time with his wife, Ann Marie, and their four children, Landon, Ryan, Evan and Tyler.
-He attends Westover Church and enjoys golfing, coaching and mentoring.
+Outside of the office he enjoys spending time with his wife, AnnMarie, and their four children, Landon, Ryan, Evan, and Tyler.
+He attends Westover Church and enjoys golfing, coaching, and mentoring.